rawitat/gtypist_lessons/programming_quotes.typ

 S:Computation involves going from a question to an answer.
  :Mathematics involves going from an answer to a question.

+*:PHIL_40
+I:[40] Seth Lloyd
+S:A classical computation is like a solo voice -- one line of pure tones succeeding :each other.
+A quantum computation is like a symphony -- many lines of tones :interfering with one another.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU